badabingbreda/toolbox-customizer/readme.txt

 == Changelog ==

+= 1.5.1 =

+Fix for version 1.5.0, lastchanged-check in css-file needs to be done on local path, not url

+= 1.5.0 =

+Added ability to force reload when css gets rebuilt.
+Use version = -1 as parameter in toolbox_customizer_css() class.

 = 1.4.0 =

 Added an alert-box that pops up when LESS files result in a compile-error.
 Downside is that you will receive a message everytime time you make a change.